aws-samples/amazon-bedrock-samples/responsible-ai/guardrails/nemo-guardrails/README.md

 ## Setup

-Make sure to install `boto3`, `json` and all other required packages.
+Make sure to install `boto3`, `os` and all other required packages.

 ```
 python -m pip install boto3